c4tom/DreamDevBox/docs/howto/devilbox/move-projects-to-different-directory.rst

    HOST_PATH_HTTPD_DATADIR=/home/user/workspace/web

-That's it, whenever you start up the Devilbox, ``/home/user/workspace/web/`` will be mounted into the PHP and the web server container into ``/shared/httpd/``.
+That's it, whenever you start up the DreamDevBox, ``/home/user/workspace/web/`` will be mounted into the PHP and the web server container into ``/shared/httpd/``.

-Projects adjacent to Devilbox directory
+Projects adjacent to DreamDevBox directory
 =======================================

 Consider the following directory setup: